logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

 ### Step 2.2: Creating a User Assigned Managed Identity

 Proceed to the Azure Portal and open the Resource Group that you want to use for Hopsworks.ai.
-Click on *Add*.
+Click on *Add* then *Marketplace*.

 <p align="center">
   <figure>